travigd/documentation/dotnet-api/reading-events.md

     streamEvents.AddRange(currentSlice.Events);
 } while (!currentSlice.IsEndOfStream);
 ```

-<span class="note">It is unlikely that client code would need to actually build a list in this manner.
-It is far more likely that events would be passed into a left fold in order to derive the state of some object as of a given event.</span>
+<span class="note">It is unlikely that client code would need to build a list in this manner.
+It is far more likely that events would be passed into a left fold to derive the state of some object as of a given event.</span>

 ## Reading a stream backwards